-A dermatologist in Melbourne can diagnose, treat and prevent about 3,000 skin diseases, but a dermatologist can also improve the appearance of your skin, hair and nails, including modifying scarring.
+A dermatologist can diagnose, treat and prevent about 3,000 skin diseases, but a dermatologist can also improve the appearance of your skin, hair and nails, including modifying scarring.

-We are covered from head to toe in several layers of skin, which acts as a barrier to the outside world while also holding us together.
-Without skin, we don’t survive for long, because our insides are subjected to the outside world – physical, chemical and biological intrusions.
+We are covered from head to toe in several layers of skin, which acts as a barrier to the outside world.
+Our skin is subjected to the outside world – physical, chemical and biological intrusions and it protects the rest of our body from these intrusions.
 This makes the skin one of the most important organs we have.

 The word dermatology can be broken down into its two Ancient Greek parts:

 ology – the study of

 “Dermatology involves but is not limited to study, research, and diagnosis of normal and disorders, diseases, cancers, cosmetic and ageing conditions of the skin, fat, hair, nails and oral and genital membranes, and the management of these by different investigations and therapies”